Estimated reading time: 16 minutes

 Their father, Mohamed Hadid, is a multi-millionaire dollar real estate developer and successful business owner in the wine and caviar fields.

-The rich and famous live in a lifestyle bubble that many of us will never understand unless we join them.
+The rich and famous live in a lifestyle bubble many of us will never understand unless we join them.

 Let’s take the everyday average successful business owner who teaches their children about finance.